Joey79100/tdr_legacy/README.md

 If you can't download the application or any of its alternatives (there are many), you might want to try downloading files through the browser.
 However, it is known that downloading files from the browser tends to change *.WAS and *.SAM files' end of lines from CRLF (Windows format) to LF (Unix format).
 This does not corrupt the files themselves, but makes it impossible to open them in WADMerger without additional steps.
 For that you have to open each and every *.was and *.sam file in Notepad++, then go to Edit menu > Convert End of lines > Convert to Windows (CRLF) and save.
 This is not the recommended way.

+READ BEFORE USING, VERY IMPORTANT:
+A simple request - if you are going to encrypt your levels, then please do not use this project.

+We don't agree with encryption for many reasons, but to sum it up: when making your game, you're using software, assets, tutorials, advices, etc... which are all community effort.
+Community effort is what kept Tomb Raider level editing going after 20 years.

+This project is following the same spirit.
+If you want to encrypt your levels, well it's your choice, but then  ask you to not use any of my stuff in it.
+Thank you.